VarunCodes/rails-yelp/README.md

-# rails_yelp
+# Yelp!

 A one week group project to recreate the popular crowd-source review app Yelp.
-As our entry point into rails, our group members followed XP practices and a process based approach as we implemented functionalities into our app.
+As our entry point into Ruby on Rails, our group members followed XP practices and a process-based approach as we implemented functionalities into our app.

 ## How to use